debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 If you decide to trust me, then you only need to know my public key fingerprint.
 You can obtain it by cross-referencing several sources ([I'm on Keybase](https://keybase.io/kixunil)) or in person in some cases.
-`apt` already performs signature validation on all installed packages so that part is secure.
+`apt` already performs signature validation on all installed packages using keys added to its keyring, so that part is secure.
 I myself verify signatures of all packages using a script to avoid mistakes and build the packages in a dedicated Qubes VM.

 ## Why is LND unlocker recommended?
 Isn't it dangerous?